-The documents required to register as a disabled student may vary depending on the university of your choice.
+The documents required to register as a student with disabilities may vary depending on the university of your choice.
 Mainly, to register at the disability support service you must fill an application form and provide relevant evidence of your disability.
 Usually, a certified medical certificate is sufficient, but the university may also require some additional documents to be able to respond properly to your disability needs.
 For that, a document which describes the support you had received in the past or a professional statement by a Disability Adviser in your home country may also help the university adjust their approach toward your disability-related problems.

 Important note: Universities in Australia take care that students’ personal information related to their medical or mental health remains confidential, so they won’t feel any kind of emotional pressure.
 Also, the Disability Support Service focuses more on describing what effects can student’s disability can have in his/her studies, rather than going into details about that disability is.